bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Rebuild Nginx, and enjoy !

+You can find configuration example in [tests](https://github.com/bpaquet/ngx_http_enhanced_memcached_module/blob/master/tests/nginx.conf).

-Note : this module has been tested with Nginx 1.1.14 and Nginx 1.2.0, and is used in production at [fasterize](http://www.fasterize.com)
+Note : this module has been tested with Nginx 1.1.14, Nginx 1.2.x, Nginx 1.4.x, and is used in production at [fasterize](http://www.fasterize.com).

 Base config
 ===